Moving and grooving

 It was a treat to watch our students attempt these moves.
-Whilst doing the activity, some of them discovered their own strengths while some found ease with the moves.
-Others discovered the humor in the movement and really got into some of the more lighthearted ones, like the jellyfish and the octopus dance moves.
+While doing the activity, some of them discovered their own strengths while some found ease with the steps.
+Others found the humor in the movement and really got into some of the more lighthearted ones, like the jellyfish and the octopus dance moves.
 Though challenging for some of our younger students, they still managed to push and pull through; completing the exercise in almost the same way we demonstrated it.

 Take a look!

 If you are searching for some new ocean-themed across the floor activities for your next dance class, then feel free to watch our dance.
 We are confident that these moves are simple, easy to learn, and easy to teach!

 Dance, Dance, Dance,